datagouv/csv-detective/README.md

-# csv_detective (WORK IN PROGRESS)
+# CSV Detective (WORK IN PROGRESS)

-This is a package to automatically detect column content in CSV files.
+This is a package to **automatically detect column content in CSV files**.
 As of now, the script reads the first few rows of the CSV and checks if content matches given regexes and/or values in list of values.

 ## How To ?

-### Requirements

-- `pandas` (`pip install pandas`)

 ### Install the package

-Install the package :
+Install the package (this will install `pandas`) :

 ```
 git clone https://github.com/SGMAP-AGD/csv_detective